 - Professionalism: Licensing, Continuing Education And Memberships.
 Most states have continuing education (CE) requirements for dentists seeking to remain licensed.
 CE classes take time and cost money.
 An employee dentist will want to know if his/her employer will cover the cost of any such classes and if the employer will allow paid time off to attend such classes.
-Also, some employers may wish (or even require) that employee-dentists to be members of certain professional organizations or associations; the employee should want to know whether the employer will subsidize or pay such membership fees. - Malpractice Insurance.
+Also, some employers may wish (or even require) that employee-dentists to be members of certain professional organiza- - Malpractice Insurance.
 An employee-dentist should know whether the employer will pay for (or contribute to an employee's payments to maintain) malpractice insurance, this assistance may be counted as part of the benefits package.
 More information can be found in the section on Malpractice Insurance, page 26.